AdomahYeboah/ForestCarbon-Climate-change-analysis/README.md

 The repository contains;
-A Jupyter notebook file displaying analysis performed with python, A Microsoft Power BI file containing an interative dashboard of forest carbon metrics, A Microsoft PowerPoint file presenting findings, insights and proposed solutions as an easily digestable data story.
+A Jupyter notebook file displaying analysis performed with python, A Microsoft Power BI file containing an interative dashboard of forest carbon metrics, A Microsoft PowerPoint file presenting findings, insights and proposed solutions as an easily digestable data story, And the dataset on which analysis was performed.